1980 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The overall auction value of 1980 Roosevelt dimes is extremely low, with the bottom six 1980 dimes’ auction prices hovering between $13–$85, and regular MS65 to MS67 graded coins having almost no premium.

-The most striking aspect in the price chart is the huge disparity between two 1980-D MS66 graded coins.
-The MS66FB at the top sold for $2,880, while the regular MS version at the bottom only fetched $13.
-This reveals the decisive impact of the Full Bands (complete torch bands) designation.
-Die wear was severe in the 1980s, making it extremely rare to achieve the standard of fully separated horizontal torch bands.
+The most striking aspect of the price chart is the dramatic gap between two 1980-D MS66 graded coins.
+The MS66FB sold for $2,880, while the regular MS version fetched only $13.
+This reveals the decisive impact of the Full Bands (FB) designation — meaning the horizontal bands on the torch reverse are completely separated.
+Die wear was severe throughout the 1980s, making it extremely rare for any coin struck in this era to qualify for FB status.
+According to PCGS population data, only two 1980-D examples had been graded at the MS66 level with the Full Bands designation, with none higher — making those registry pieces fiercely competitive among top-set collectors.

 The Roosevelt dime was introduced in 1946 to honor President Franklin D. Roosevelt, who passed away in April 1945.
-The dime denomination was specifically chosen due to Roosevelt’s close association with the March of Dimes, the fundraising campaign he founded to combat polio—a disease he personally battled.
+The dime denomination was specifically chosen because of Roosevelt’s close association with the March of Dimes — the fundraising campaign he founded to combat polio, a disease he personally battled.

-Initially struck in 90% silver, the series transitioned to copper-nickel clad composition in 1965, though Sinnock’s design has remained essentially unchanged for nearly eight decades.
+Initially struck in 90% silver, the series transitioned to copper-nickel clad composition in 1965.
+John R. Sinnock’s design has remained essentially unchanged for nearly eight decades since.

 The year 1980 marked a historic milestone in American coinage.
-For the first time since the Philadelphia Mint’s establishment in 1792, dimes struck there bore the “P” mintmark—ending 188 years of tradition where Philadelphia coins carried no identifying mark.
+For the first time since the Philadelphia Mint’s establishment in 1792, dimes struck there bore the “P” mintmark — ending 188 years of tradition where Philadelphia coins carried no identifying mark.
+Interestingly, the “P” first appeared one year earlier in 1979, on the Susan B. Anthony dollar — but 1980 was when the change extended to all denominations except the cent.
+That makes the 1980-P dime the inaugural Philadelphia-marked Roosevelt dime in the series’ entire history.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List